 Our future success depends, in part, on our ability to continue to attract and retain highly skilled personnel.
 The loss of the services of any of our key personnel, the inability to attract or retain qualified personnel, or delays in hiring required personnel, particularly in engineering and sales, may seriously harm our business, financial condition and results of operations.
 From time to time, we have experienced turnover in our management-level personnel.
 None of our key employees has an employment agreement for a specific term, and any of our employees may terminate their employment at any time.
 Our ability to continue to attract and retain highly skilled personnel will be critical to our future success.
-Competition for highly skilled personnel is frequently intense, especially in the locations where we have a substantial presence and need for highly-skilled personnel: the San Francisco Bay Area, Vancouver, Canada and Beijing, China.
-A large portion of our employee base is substantially vested in significant stock option grants, and the ability to exercise those options and sell their stock may result in a larger than normal turnover rate.
+Competition for highly-skilled personnel is frequently intense, especially in the locations where we have a substantial presence and need for highly-skilled personnel: the San Francisco Bay Area, Vancouver, Canada and Beijing, China.
 We may not be successful in attracting, assimilating or retaining qualified personnel to fulfill our current or future needs.
 Also, to the extent we hire personnel from competitors, we may be subject to allegations that they have been improperly solicited or divulged proprietary or other confidential information.